OCA/manufacture/mrp_mto_with_stock/README.rst

 To configure this module, you need to:

 #.
 Go to the products you want to follow this behaviour.
 #.
-In the view form got to the tab *Inventory* and check the box for the
+In the view form go to the tab *Inventory* and set the *Manufacturing
-   route *Make To Order + Make To Stock*.
+   MTO/MTS Locations*.
+Any other location not specified here will have the standard behavior.

 Usage
 =====